 In this section

-The aim of this clinical practice guideline is to prevent permanent damage to the limb through early recognition of neurovascular compromise.
+The aim of this clinical nursing guideline is to outline the required neurovascular assessment to recognise early compromise and prevent permanent damage to the limb(s).

 Frequency of observations